 Towing capabilities vary widely considering the fact that there are different versions of truck models available today.
 From regular and crew cab to diesel engine options, there are many choices you might have to make on the type of pickup or truck you’re going to use for towing.
 As a matter of fact, towing is one of those things that can be stressful when behind the wheel of the truck especially when it comes to the demand on your vehicle’s chassis and drivetrain as well as the driver tension.

 Before choosing the best truck or pickup for towing, there are several factors truck shoppers should carefully consider.
 These are factors that contribute to the towing capacity of a truck.
 One needs to ask himself several questions before narrowing down his choices.
 Towing capacity in this case, refers to the maximum weight your vehicle can safely haul without harming the vehicle.

 The first and most important question to ask yourself is, how am I planning to tow?
 Secondly, how am I going to use the truck or pickup when am not towing?
 The point here is that you need to choose the vehicle that suits your needs.
-Here are some factors that contribute to a vehicle’s towing capacity.
+Here are some questions to ask to determine a vehicle’s towing capacity:

 The introduction of new standards for towing capacities has made it easier to compare ratings between different brands.
 Automakers have also adopted uniform standards and ways of rating and testing pickups.

 When it comes to choosing the best pickup for towing, you’ll definitely choose one that is rated to handle the toque weight and total weight of your trailer.
 That means you must have these figures when doing your search.
 If you’ll be pulling your trailer regularly, you may consider picking a truck with a higher rating.
 However, if you’re planning to tow your trailer once in a while, it may be a good idea to choose a truck whose towing rating is slightly above the weight of your trailer.